 - Both parties to the marriage must be present on the audio/video conference.

-Further, New York has authorized anyone allowed by law to conduct marriage ceremonies to do so remotely until at least May 18th.
+Further, New York has authorized anyone allowed by law to conduct marriage ceremonies to do so remotely.
 This will allow your marriage officiant to socially distance themselves while still performing your marriage ceremony.
 Consult with your town, village, or city clerk’s office about the procedure for the officiant to return the signed marriage license for filing after the ceremony.